twilio/twilio-webchat-react-app/README.md

 Allowing customers to download transcripts requires no additional setup beyond enabling chat transcript downloads in the configuration object, as described [here](#configuration).

+**Cypress Download Transcript Tests**

+The download-specific Cypress tests will be skipped if the downloading of transcripts is not enabled.

 ### Emailing Transcripts

 Customers can email chat transcripts to the email address provided in the pre-engagement form.
 The transcript will be provided within the body of the email and any associated files will be added as attachments to the email.
 Emails will be sent using the [SendGrid](https://sendgrid.com/) API.